 <head>, very similar to Google Analytics or other scripts.

-There are two basic ways to install the browser monitoring agent:
+There are two basic ways to install the agent:

 Once you've instrumented your site, you can overview your site's performance with different types of data.

 - Core web vitals.
 These are metrics that give you insight into your site user experience.
 Low scores often indicate a poor experience, which can deteriorate your relationship with your end users.

 - High latency.
 This can frustrate your users and cause them to stop using your site altogether.

 - Benchmarks.
 Site performance can dip below acceptable levels without necessarily causing major errors.
 You can create service-level benchmarks to help track your sites performance, and identify issues before they become problems.